 - Abscesses often burst in time leaving an open wound with a foul smelling discharge.

-Carefully look over the affected limb for signs of cuts or abrasions.
-Do not pull on the affected limb as this could lead to further damage and pain.
-Check the paw pad and between the toes for damage, inflammation, infection, spliters, glass, thorns etc. Look at the claws for signs of damage.
+- Checking the paw pad and between the toes for damage, inflammation, infection, splinters, glass, thorns etc. Look at the claws for signs of damage.
 Claws may be torn or in some cases have been ripped out completely which is extremely painful.
-Minor wounds may be treated at home with an anesthetic and a few days of rest.
-If the limping doesn't resolve after several days, please take your cat to a veterinarian.

-- Very gently feel the leg from the toes up to the belly.
-Are there any lumps or bumps?
+- Very gently feeling the leg from the toes up to the belly for lumps and bumps.
 If so, is there heat?
 Missing fur?
 Swelling may be caused by an abscess, joint problems, a broken bone or cancer.

 - Is one limb longer than the other (which could point to a dislocation)?
 Is there any swelling on or around the joint?

 If an obvious cause can not be determined (abscess, foreign body, injury, overgrown claw(s) etc), he may wish to perform the following tests.